TheJelmega/prog-lang/design/README.md

                | '\u{' { <hex-digit> }[1,6] '}'
 ```

-An escape code, also known as an escaped character is used to represent certain character value that normally cannot be represented in a character or string.
+An escape code, also known as an escaped character, is used to represent certain character values that normally cannot be represented in a character or string.

 These can be generally split into 3 categories:
 - Simple escape codes